marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

 PHPstorm is my preferred IDE to edit PHP files or to perform refactorings.
 I tried to keep all my use cases in PHP on vscode code but the intelisense and experience that PHPStorm has for PHP is better.

+### DBeaver

+DBeaver is been the DBMS that I have used the most for MySQL and postgres.
+Previously I used MySQL workbench for MySQL, but since I started to require more than one type of database, DBeaver suited better my needs.

+### Robo 3T

+For mongodb the GUI that helped my since I started is Robo 3T, which provides a simple interface and with the features I need to go through collections, connect to different servers and query data.

 ## References